Hours of Operation

-The Office of the Bursar does not cancel student class schedules or course registration due to non-payment.
+Note that the Office of the Bursar does not cancel your classes or your registration due to nonpayment.

-The University accepts payment by Visa, MasterCard, Discover, American Express, Bee Card Campus Cash, Cash and Check.
-All checks must be made for the exact amount and made payable to the University.
-Two party and post-dated checks are not accepted.
+The University accepts payment by Visa, MasterCard, Discover, American Express, Bee Card Campus Cash, cash and check.
+All checks must be made out for the exact amount and made payable to the University of Baltimore.
+Two-party and post-dated checks are not accepted.

-The payment plan is online and partnered with Sallie Mae.
-There is a $25.00 enrollment fee for this service.
-This is an interest free payment plan.
-Payments can be made by ACH withdrawal or credit card.
-Credit card payments will be assessed a convenience fee based on the amount of the monthly payments.
-These payments can only be made through Sallie Mae Payment Plan Website.
+The online, interest-free tuition payment plan is administered by partnered with Sallie Mae.
+There is a $25 enrollment fee for this service.
+Payments can be made by electronic funds transfer or credit card, and credit card payments will be assessed a convenience fee based on the amount of the monthly payments.
+These payments can only be made through the Sallie Mae TuitionPay website.

-Stopping payment on a check does not constitute an official withdrawal from the University.
-However your class schedule may be administratively rescinded.
-Your University account will be assessed a $50.00 penalty fee for every check or online ACH payment that does not clear the bank of any reason (effective April 1, 2011).
+Stopping payment on a check does not constitute an official withdrawal from the University; however, your class schedule may be administratively rescinded.
+Your University account will be assessed a $50 fee for every check or online electronic funds transfer payment that does not clear the bank of any reason.

-You will need to bring or fax the third party billing authorization form to the Office of the Bursar, in order for us to bill your employer/organization, no later than the payment due date for the term.
-Please note until the payment is received in full, your account will be treated as your account.
-This means if the payment is not paid by the date service indicators are being placed, your account will be subject to receiving a service indicator which will prevent future registration, transcripts and/or degrees release, and your account will be subject to all collection activity including being forwarded to the Maryland Central Collection Unit.
+Please bring or fax a third-party billing authorization form (available through the employer/organization paying your bill) to the Office of the Bursar no later than the payment due date for the term so we can bill your employer/organization.
+Please note that until the payment is received in full, your account will be treated as your account.
+This means that if the payment is not paid by the date service indicators are being placed, your account will be subject to receiving a service indicator, which will prevent future registration and transcripts and/or degrees release, and your account will be subject to all collection activity, including being forwarded to the Maryland Central Collection Unit.

-All students receiving tuition waivers must have their waivers and their total fee payment in the Office of the Bursar by the established payment date for the term.
+All students receiving tuition waivers must have submitted their waivers and their total fee payment to the Office of the Bursar by the established payment date for the term.

 Students with outstanding balances from prior semesters will not be allowed to register for the current term.
-Students with outstanding balances will not be allowed to receive University services including course changes, transcripts, and diplomas until the balance owed to the University of Baltimore is paid in full.
+Students with outstanding balances will not be allowed to receive University services, including course changes, transcripts or diplomas, until the balance owed to the University of Baltimore is paid in full.

-Any outstanding balance with a service indicator, must be paid with a certified check, credit card, or cash in order for the service indicator to be removed immediately and the student to be eligible for all university services.
-Any non-certified check received via the mail, through on-line ACH, or in person for an outstanding balance, will have a ten business day hold placed on the student account before university services are restored in full, in order to give the check time to clear.
+Any outstanding balance with a service indicator must be paid with a certified check, credit card or cash for the service indicator to be removed immediately and the student to be eligible for all University services.
+If you submit a noncertified check via the mail, through electronic funds transfer or in person to pay for an outstanding balance, you will have a 10-business-day hold placed on your student account before University services are restored in full, so the check has time to clear.

-Students who are not paid in full by the payment due date for the term will be subject to a $75.00 late payment fee.
+Students who are not paid in full by the payment due date for the term may be subject to a $75 late-payment fee.

-Should your account become delinquent, the account will be sent to the State Collection Unit, at which time a 17% collection fee will be imposed.
-Also please note that the Central Collection Unit of the State of Maryland will intercept Maryland income tax refunds of individuals indebted to the state colleges and Universities, for tuition fees and other costs.
-They may also report the debt to a credit bureau.
+Should your account become delinquent, the account will be sent to the Maryland Central Collection Unit, at which time a 17 percent collection fee will be imposed.
+Also, please note that the collection unit will intercept Maryland income tax refunds of individuals indebted to state colleges and universities for tuition, fees and other costs.
+The unit may also report the debt to a credit bureau.